Most people have faced the problem of low water pressure at one time or another.

 6. Leaking Fixtures

 Water flowing at high pressure can cause fixtures like faucets and taps to leak.
-Replacing such fixtures until the pressure is normalised is not a feasible option since the new ones can also develop the same problem over time.
+Replacing such fixtures until the pressure is normalised is not feasible since the new ones can also develop the same problem over time.

 Detecting High Water Pressure